 The conditions for which cable operability can be maintained are a function of many factors.
 These factors include the design of the cable, its physical installation, the severity of electrical and mechanical loading, the normal and accident application environment, and the critical characteristics (e.g., allowable leakage current) necessary for successful operation of the connected equipment.

+Manufacturers of Class 1E cable are usually Rockbestos, Okonite (includes Kerite), and General Cable.
+Manufacturers that used to manufacture Class 1E Cable, but are no longer in business include Kerite, Boston Insulated Wire and Cable, Brand-Rex, Samuel Moore, General Electric, and Anaconda.

 Cable Construction: